Aachi & Ssipak

-Aachi & Ssipak is a 2006 South Korean adult animated comic science fiction action film directed by Jo Beom-jin and features the voices of Ryoo Seung-bum, Im Chang-jung, and Hyun Young.
+Aachi & Ssipak is a 2006 South Korean adult animated comic science fiction action film directed by Jo Beom-jin and featuring the voices of Ryoo Seung-bum, Im Chang-jung, and Hyun Young.

 Plot

 Somewhere in the future, mankind has depleted all energy and fuel sources, however they have somehow engineered a way to use human excrement as fuel.
 People started to build the new city by making new energy with their excrement.
 Soon after, the city's leaders announced two legislations to generate and control the new energy; including installing ID chips in each citizens' anus to monitor the defecation level; providing an addictive juicybar to citizens in return.
 Soon enough, defecation amounts have skyrocketed and the city becomes full of addicts, due to juicybar's strong addictive qualities.
 An illegal juicybar trade becomes prevalent and its side effects has created dumb pint-sized mutants.
 The mutants later organize a gang, plundering juicybars, later becoming known as the Diaper Gang.

-Section 4 travels back to the city (filled with juicybars), with police officers in their motorcycles for protection until the Diaper Gang hijacks it and kills everyone, they succeed but fail as Geko comes to kill off, once all gone, Aachi and Ssipak returns to the city.
+Section 4 travels back to the city (filled with juicybars), with police officers in their motorcycles for protection until the Diaper Gang hijacks it and kills everyone, they initially succeed until they are intercepted by police android Geko, who slaughters the Diaper Gang members.
+Once all gone, Aachi and Ssipak return to the city.
 Aachi and Ssipak are street hoodlums who struggle to survive by trading black market Juicybars.
 Through a chain of events involving their porn-director acquaintance Jimmy the Freak, they meet a porn star named Beautiful, who gets a pink ring inside her butt which makes her defecations rewarded by exceptional quantities of Juicybars.
-For that reason, Beautiful is also wanted by the violent blue mutants known as the Diaper Gang (led by the Diaper King), the police (most notably the cyborg police officer Geko), and others.
+For that reason, Beautiful is persuaded by Aachi and Sspipak to stay with them, acting as her manager (Aachi) and her bodyguard/lover (Ssipak).
+Meanwhile, the Diaper Gang's leader, The Diaper King, unimpressed by Jimmy for failing to secure Beautiful for him, murders him.

+Together, the three become juicy bar tycoons, making their way to the top of the juicy bar trade, even exceeding the organized gangs that they once worked for.
+Eventually, both the Diaper Gang, and the city's police force, find out about Beautiful's involvement with Aachi and Ssipak, and go to intercept her.
+At the same time, Beautiful makes a deal with the organized gangs to cut out both of them in exchange for a larger share.
+The three separate groups all attack the trio at once, and a firefight ensues, resulting the deaths of the organized gang, and a massive bike chase throughout the city.
+The three are eventually intercepted by Geko, who apprehends beautiful and slaughters many of the Diaper Gang's members, but fails to kill the Diaper King, who distracts him with a decoy long enough to kill him.